telerik/winforms-docs/panels-and-labels/panel/customizing-appearance/themes.md

 1. Navigate to **RadPanel** in `Controls Structure` on the left side.
     ![panel-customizing-appearance-themes 001](images/panel-customizing-appearance-themes001.png)

-1. Modify the applied text repository item.
+1. Modify the applied background repository item.
     ![panel-customizing-appearance-themes 002](images/panel-customizing-appearance-themes002.png)

 1. Save the theme by selecting *File >> Save As*.